jacob-stone9554/Food_Information_App/frontend/README.md

 * View paginated results of the food search in a scrollable list
 * Tap a food item to view key nutrient information for it
 * Navigate between Search and Details screens
-* Basic loading and error states
+* Basic loading states
-* Responsive layout

-## Architecture and State Management

-The application uses the Provider state management pattern to manage API callss and application sstate.
-Separate services and model classses are used to keep the UI layer clean and maintainable.
+## Setup

+1. Download the codebase
+2. Navigate to the frontend folder
+3. Install Flutter dependencies with `flutter pub get`
+4. Run the Flutter app on the target platform (for example, to launch to Chrome run `flutter run -d chrome`)

 ## User Flow